PerlinWarp/YearOfAI/README.md

 Backtesting and changing the algorithms.

 #### Day 46 - 15th of February
 Making a new LSTM model using more data.
+Looked into different ways to automate [hyperparameter picking](https://blog.floydhub.com/guide-to-hyperparameters-search-for-deep-learning-models/).